Benefits of real-time features in your mobile business app

 Possible use cases:

-- Delivery apps.
-With location tracking, users can follow their order moving to their place and evaluate the ETA.
+Delivery apps.
+With location tracking, users can follow their orders moving to their place and evaluate the ETA.

 Collaboration apps allow several users to work together on the same project in real-time.
 Google Docs is the first thing that comes to mind when real-time multi-user collaboration is mentioned.
 Google Docs is definitely the most popular among collaboration apps, but any enterprise can implement an internal custom solution tailored to its specific requirements.